lisa-lumos/Snowflake/reference/01-sql-cmd-ref.md

 -- stage
 -- An internal/external stage can include a directory table.
--- Directory tables store a catalog of staged files in cloud storage. create stage ...;
+-- Directory tables store a catalog of staged files in cloud storage.
+-- you can choose to "match by column name" for csv files for data loading -- copy options: ... create stage ...;